 A digital black market for human smuggling would face some daunting challenges, though.
 Decay-Hetu explained: "A crypto-market for illegal migrants and smugglers would have to somehow vet the people looking to use the service so that no undercover agent is sent as a fake illegal migrant.
 While it may be possible, I think it would be very difficult to do."

 "Another problem," according to Jason DeLeon, a University of Michigan professor, "is it's such a long and winding chain, and one migrant might pass through many hands."

 Jason directs the Undocumented Migration Project, a study of clandestine migration between Mexico and the United States.
 "But if there was something like [a digital black market] that people could go to, it would change the game.
 Anything that can add accountability to the smugglers would be in the best interest of the migrants; right now there really is no recourse."

 Since the collapse of the original Silk Road, the emerging generation of crypto-markets have been evolving quickly.
-The Silk Road was a centralised system and was taken down after the arrest of a site admin.
-Something like OpenBazaar, however - which released its Beta 2.0 last month - allows individual users to each run their own "shop".
-Its decentralisation and more advanced security features make it much harder - if not impossible - for authorities to control or shut down the network.
+The Silk Road was a centralized system and was taken down after the arrest of a site admin.
+Something like OpenBazaar, however—which released its Beta 2.0 last month—allows individual users to each run their own "shop."
+Its decentralization and more advanced security features make it much harder—if not impossible—for authorities to control or shut down the network.

 DeLeon is even more confident: "The newer generations are much more tech savvy," he said.
 "I think even if there wasn't a conscious attempt, I wouldn't be surprised if [a digital black market] happened anyway.
 People are already on the internet talking about which smugglers to trust.
 We shouldn't think about it as a hypothetical, it's already starting to happen."